-The Child Advocacy Center has taken an additional step to ensure that children and developmentally disabled adults have support during their Forensic Interviews by adding Facility Dogs to our team.
+The Child Advocacy Center has taken an additional step to ensure that children and adults with developmental disabilities have support during their Forensic Interviews by adding Facility Dogs to our team.
 The presence of a Facility Dog can be a source of comfort and may allow a child to share more about their experience.
-Our facility dogs, Reka and Oakley, were specially trained by CHAMP Assistance Dogs.
-Their primary job is to provide comfort and support to these individuals during their time of need.

 Breed: Black Lab

 Hobbies: Couch cuddles, playing with my new best friend – Benz, licking toes, and playing catch with my humans.
 I’m also working on my basketball skills.